1997 Central Texas tornado outbreak: Jarrell, Texas

-The Jarrell tornado began within the Williamson County line 3 mi north of Jarrell as a narrow and rope-shaped funnel swathed in large amounts of dust when it touched down at 3:40 p.m.
+This violent and slow moving tornado began within the Williamson County line 3 mi north of Jarrell as a narrow and rope-shaped funnel swathed in large amounts of dust when it touched down at 3:40 p.m.
 Like the two F3 tornadoes earlier in the day, it developed along the gust front produced by its parent thunderstorm.
 This mechanism is typical of tornadogenesis not associated with supercell thunderstorms.
 Traffic along Interstate 35 came to a stop as the tornado descended nearby.
 The Texas Highway Patrol also stopped traffic on both sides of the interstate under the expectation that the tornado would cross the highway; it ultimately moved parallel to Interstate 35.
 Tracking south-southwest, the tornado quickly intensified and grew to a 1/2 mile in width, changing from its initial thin and white appearance to a blue and black color.
 F5 tornado damage was identified early in the tornado's path.
 Its intense winds scoured the ground and stripped pavement from roads.
 The tornado tore 525 ft of asphalt as it crossed County Roads 308, 305, and 307; the thickness of the asphalt pavement was roughly 0.8 in.
 A culvert plant at the corner of Country Roads 305 and 307 collapsed.
 Nearby, a similar plant and a mobile home sustained some damage, with the latter struck by a 2×4 piece of lumber.
 The occupants of a mobile home 500 ft north-northwest of the culvert plant fled to a frame house that the tornado later struck; the evacuees were killed while the mobile home sustained only minor damage.
 Some of the most extreme damage at this location was inflicted to a small metal-framed recycling plant that was obliterated, with little left of the structure besides a few twisted structural beams.

 The Double Creek Estates subdivision was pulverized by the tornado, with many homes swept off their foundations and disintegrated.
 This photograph shows one remaining foundation with plumbing pulled out of the concrete.